giorgapost/mips-list-with-factorial/README.md

 - The 3rd option allows to print the contents of a node (position in the list, ID and integer value).
 - The 4th option allows to print the current size of the list.
 - The 5th option allows to print the contents of the node with the minimum integer value.
 - The 6th option allows to print the factorial of a node's integer value.
-However if the factorial is greater than (2<sup>31</sup>-1), overflow issues may occur.
+However, if the factorial is greater than (2<sup>31</sup>-1), overflow issues may occur and the printed number may not be correct.
   > **Note**
   When the integer value of a node is zero or negative, its factorial is returned to be equal with 1.
 - The 7th option just terminates the program.